kyaram/Youtube-Peek/README.md

  - Change the color of the 'dislike' bar
  - Reset colors to the default ones

-Fell free to request any additional functionality or improve this extention via GitHub
+Fell free to request any additional functionality or commit any changes

 ![](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)